Contents and Quick Navigation

 How To Deal With It

 You can manage minor separation anxiety by playing it down.
 For example, when you get home from work, don’t immediately make a fuss, even though you’ve missed your pup just as much.
 Leave an item of clothing that smells like you.
 He won’t feel as alone if there’s something familiar.
-You could even buy a calming product that reduces anxiety in dogs.
+You could even buy a calming product that reduces anxiety in dogs. or maybe take a look at some products from HonestPaws.com who have a great range of solutions.

 As with all things, handling anxiety is going to take a while but there are some short-term solutions.
 For one, you can talk to your vet about anti-anxiety medications.
 There are loads of natural remedies that will calm him down, and can also be used in any situations where he gets stressed.
 You could try calming drops or a calming collar.